 This year he’s managed to keep his offensive game reasonably intact while adding new components to it – smarter defensive play, and finally using his size.
 See Tom?
 It wasn’t that hard.
 I believe Tom Gilbert and Ladislav Smid to be a #1 pairing, capable of shutting down opponents while being able to generate some offense too.
 This team would not be where they were without these two (in addition to “The Nuge” and Khabibulin).
 Before the start of the year, who would have thought we’d be saying that at this time?

 Not sure if I mentioned this here already, or if anyone else did, but since Ryan Whitney came here (coincidence or not), Tom Gilbert has been a PPG player.
 He played 19 games with Whitney and has 3 goals, 16 assists for 19 points.
 Bloody hell that is impressive.
 Also, a small side note… Ryan Whitney will have surgery in the off-season similar to the surgery he had on his other foot (to repair an irregular arch in his foot that causes him discomfort).

-Putting On The Foil is a participant in the Amazon.com.ca, Inc. Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.ca.
+Putting On The Foil is a participant in the Amazon.ca and .com, Inc. Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.ca and Amazon.com.
 This site does not earn a profit, and all money earned is used to help lower the cost of hosting fees.